phenixdigital/phoenix_storybook/guides/sandboxing.md

 You can also use this script to inject whatever content you want into document `HEAD`, such as external scripts.

+The `Params` will be available in page stories as `connect_params` assign.
+There is currently no way to access them in component or live component stories.

 ## 2. How is the storybook styled?